ernierasta/pnp-howto/README.md

 #### Gutter fold

-This is the best layout for PNP, lets see why.
+This is very good layout for PNP, lets see why.

 ![alt-text][gutterfold]